ddnexus/pagy/docs/api/calendar.md

 - Feature
 - Class
 ---

 # Pagy::Calendar

-This is a `Pagy` subclass that provides pagination filtering by time: year, quarter, month, week, day (and supports your own [custom time units](#custom-units)).
+This is a `Pagy` subclass that provides pagination filtering by time in order to support the [Calendar extra](/docs/extras/calendar.md).

-!!!primary  Active Support Required
+!!!warning Active Support Required
 It requires the `activesupport` gem, which you have to require in your Gemfile only if your app does not use Rails.
 !!!